-Sometimes you don't know what you have till it's gone, and sometimes the thing that's now gone is a half-inch thick layer of pet dander and dead skin cells you just vacuumed off your bed sheets and are now staring slack-jawed at inside of your vacuum canister.
+Sometimes, you don’t know what you have till it’s gone, and sometimes, the thing that’s now gone is a half-inch thick layer of pet dander and dead skin cells you just vacuumed off your bed sheets and are now staring slack-jawed at the inside of your vacuum canister.

 Hi, my name is Carina, and I never realized I was f*cking disgusting until my uber-powerful Dyson vacuum exposed that I was living like King Rat on top of an avalanche of dust and old skin cells.
 This is my story.